 Exclusions: COMM351

-In-depth study and applications related to specific issues in communication theory and research, rhetoric and media studies, and applied communication.
+Designed for upper-level students who are interested in a listed course that is not being offered during the current academic year.
+Students should consult the Department Chair for details and permission.

 COMM3931 Facilitation Practicum

 Credits: 3

 Prerequisites: COMM3131 and permission of the instructor and Lab Coordinator.

 Exclusions: Unavailable to students with credit for COMM323.

 A 160-hour practicum that provides students with an opportunity to develop and strengthen their applied communication facilitation skills in an educational context while gaining first-hand experience in the design and delivery of communication training programs.

 COMM4101 Rhetorical Theory

 Credits: 3

 Prerequisite: 6 credits in Communication.